 The chloralose mentioned above is used as a sedative and anesthetic in animals, and DMHA stimulated them for a solid duration of time.

 The 1952 study cited above was published about octylamines, a related group of compounds.
-One of the compounds it focuses on is 2-aminoheptane, or tuaminoheptane, which we mentioned in our intro above since it’s a close relative to DMHA (2-aminoisoheptane) here.
+One of the compounds it focuses on is 2-aminoheptane, or tuaminoheptane, which we mentioned in the beginning of the “how it works” section above since it’s a close relative to DMHA (2-aminoisoheptane) here.

 In the study, the authors concluded that this related group of compounds had a similar mechanism of action (MOA) of amphetamine, yet less stimulant and cardiovascular activity.
 Those compounds had nearly as long of a duration time, while being less toxic and having “better” (higher) LD50s.

-This type of compound almost exactly what we’re looking for – but note that the scientists were primarily discussing the related octylamines, not DMHA itself.
+This type of compound is almost exactly what more aggressive pre-workout formulators are looking for.
+Note, however, that the scientists were primarily discussing the related octylamines, not DMHA itself.
 We’re getting close, though.

 Digging Deeper: Finding DMHA’s Pharmacological Research

 Looking back at the 1951 Charlier study that they reference, which was in the Archives internationales de pharmacodynamie et de thérapie (Arch Int Pharmacodyn Ther), we currently run into a dead end and cannot find this paper.
 We’d love to find it since it’s titled “Pharmacology of 2-amino-6-methyl-heptane” – nearly exactly what we want to see.

 What’s really special about DMHA is that there is absolute, virtually irrefutable data to show it is found in nature in something that has a long, pre-1994 history of being eaten as a foodstuff. — Bruce Kneller, Giant Sports